Pharmacognosy: Natural products chemistry

 In vitro activity does not necessarily translate to biological activity in humans or other living systems.

 Herbal

 In the past, in some countries in Asia and Africa, up to 80% of the population may rely on traditional medicine (including herbal medicine) for primary health care.
 Native American cultures have also relied on traditional medicine such as ceremonial smoking of tobacco, potlatch ceremonies, and herbalism, to name a few, prior to European colonization.
-Knowledge of traditional medicinal practices is disappearing, particularly in the Amazon.
+Knowledge of traditional medicinal practices is disappearing in indigenous communities, particularly in the Amazon.

 With worldwide research into pharmacology as well as medicine, traditional medicines or ancient herbal medicines are often translated into modern remedies, such as the anti-malarial group of drugs called artemisinin isolated from Artemisia annua herb, a herb that was known in Chinese medicine to treat fever.
 However, it was found that its plant extracts had antimalarial activity, leading to the Nobel Prize winning discovery of artemisinin.

+Microscopical evaluation

+Microscopic evaluation is essential for the initial identification of herbs, identifying small fragments of crude or powdered herbs, identifying adulterants (such as insects, animal feces, mold, fungi, etc.), and recognizing the plant by its characteristic tissue features.
+Techniques such as microscopic linear measurements, determination of leaf constants, and quantitative microscopy are also utilized in this evaluation.
+The determination of leaf constants includes stomatal number, stomatal index, vein islet number, vein termination number, and palisade ratio.

+The stomatal index is the percentage formed by the number of stomata divided by the total number of epidermal cells, with each stoma being counted as one cell.